Where premier talent and top companies connect and work together.

 Don’t let the pressure to meet or exceed expectations lead you to agree to take on projects you don't have the capacity for.

 Overselling is an easy mistake to make—one that can put your business reputation at risk.
 As an independent professional, your drive and ambition are what make your business succeed.
 However, it is possible that the very ambition that helps you achieve your goals can become a detriment.

 When selling your services to a client, there is a tendency to want to promise them more than what they are asking for.
 Whether you are overpromising to impress a client, close a sale, or highlight your abilities, overselling rarely benefits anyone.

-Your Business: A major side effect that arises when you oversell or spread yourself too thin is a general loss of quality.
+A major side effect that arises when you oversell or spread yourself too thin is a general loss of quality.
 Often, when people are met with tighter deadlines, the first thing they sacrifice is the standard they hold for their work.

 Avoiding overselling is simple: be realistic and honest with both yourself and with your client.
 Take a candid inventory of your current obligations, including those in your personal life.
 Ask yourself: If I take on this project, will I be able to dedicate the necessary time to it?
 Do I have the qualifications to complete this project to the standards the client expects and deserves?